BC Cash-to-Close Calculator

 A first-time-buyer couple buying a Walnut Grove townhouse at $950,000 with 10% down ($95,000): the bracket-rate PTT comes to $17,000.
 They land in the FTHB phase-out band (price > $860K cap), so no FTHB exemption.
 The mortgage is $855,000 at 90% LTV — CMHC tier rate 3.10% — premium $26,505 (rolls into mortgage), but the BC PST on it is $1,855 cash on closing.
 Add $1,500 legal, $300 title, $1,200 adjustments, $500 inspection: closing costs land at ~$22,500.
 Total cash to close: ~$117,500, not the $95,000 their pre-approval letter implied.

-That $22,500 gap is what trips up most BC FTHBs.
-The 7% PST on the CMHC premium alone ($1,855) is roughly 2% of the down payment — bigger than the inspection, the title insurance, and the adjustments combined.
-Brokers will quote you the headline premium without the PST line; ask for both before you anchor on a closing-day budget.
+The $22,500 gap is the closing-day cash demand.
+The 7% PST on the CMHC premium alone ($1,855) is roughly 2% of the down payment — larger than the inspection, title insurance, and adjustments combined.
+The premium itself is financeable through the mortgage; the PST on the premium is not.

 Related